First time buyer mortgages

 Mortgage Guarantee scheme

 The Mortgage Guarantee scheme isn’t a scheme you specifically apply for, it was designed to encourage lenders to offer 95% mortgages.
 However, many lenders offering 95% mortgages don’t use this scheme.
 It’s open to home movers as well as first time buyers.
-This scheme ends in June 2025 and will be replaced by the Freedom to Buy Mortgage scheme which is expected to work in a similar way.
+This scheme ended in June 2025 and was replaced by the Freedom to Buy Mortgage scheme which works in a similar way.

 Shared Ownership